-I am a Ph.D. student in the Department of Physics at Stanford University.
-Currently I am working in the group of Prof. Tony Heinz.
+I am a Physics Ph.D. student at Stanford University, also pursuing PhD minor in Computer Science with AI specialization.
+I work in the group of Prof. Tony Heinz.
 I am interested in studying opto-electronic properties and emergent phenomena in novel two-dimensional van der Waals heterostructures.
 My current research focuses on transition metal dichalcogenide (TMD) homo- and heterobilayers.
 I completed my B.S. in Physics from Harvard University where I worked in the group of Prof. Philip Kim on interlayer excitons in WSe2/MoSe2 heterostructures and quantum transport in WSe2 mono- and twisted homobilayers.

 Education & Certifications